j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 ⁕  ⁕  ⁕

-Inconceivable, that even forgetfulness has coordinates.
+Forgetfulness comes, bearing its inconceivable coordinates.

-The exquisite precision of each excision
+Exquisite precision of each thing lost

-parallels the lineaments of the world,
+whose intricate outline is equally lost

+having traced among the world's lineaments,
 its painstaking cross-hatching and edges.

 Reality remembers everything.

-The snowflake's spoke expanding to a globe in a leaf's palm, reflecting a knobbed branch, a convex sky, my color-hungry & -forgetful eyes.
+The snowflake's spoke expanding to a globe in a leaf's palm, reflecting a knobbed branch, a convex sky,
+my color-hungry & -forgetful eyes.

 Each nutrient through each blessed hair upon my son's exhausted head.

+The smell of his blue blanket.

 Each taste within the throat
 will be recollected.

 Nothing is lost.
 No pain or joy or mundane morning.

 Each of our goings, spacious and precise,

-Recalled, as in some naming of the beasts which greets each fermion and boson, each moment gliding light across our yard, across each leaf, across each nerve and corresponding mind of moth or squirrel or cardinal
+recalled, as in some naming of the beasts which greets each fermion and boson, each

+moment gliding light across our yard, across each leaf, across each nerve

+in corresponding minds
+of moth or squirrel or cardinal

 ⁕  ⁕  ⁕